JesusLeon/Logger/README.md

-# logger
+# Logger
-A small practical wrapper for Monolog
+A practical logging wrapper for Monolog.